Find and fix writing mistakes instantly

 Abstract vs Concrete Nouns

 S.I.
-Hayakawa, in his book Language in Thought and Action, introduced a concept called the ladder of abstraction, suggesting that concrete and abstract language are on opposite sides of the semantic spectrum.
+Hayakawa, in his book Language in Thought and Action, introduced a concept called the ladder of abstraction, which suggests that abstract and concrete nouns and their associated language use are on opposite sides of the semantic spectrum.
 Writing that stays solely at the top or bottom of the ladder loses the reader, whereas writing that travels from one side of the ladder to the other balances richness with understanding.

 Consider Charles Dickens’ A Christmas Carol, which begins: